 Successful recipients of the Internet Defense Prize will provide a working prototype that demonstrates significant contributions to the security of the internet, particularly in the areas of prevention and defense.
 This award is meant to recognize the direction of the research and not necessarily its progress to date.
-We want to inspire researchers to focus on high-impact areas of research.
+The intent of the award is to inspire researchers to focus on high-impact areas of research.

 The award is to be used by the winning author(s) to take the prototype referenced in their research paper to the next level for something practical, accessible and high impact.
 We recognize that some of the best research projects fall into obscurity due to lack of funding; the heart and spirit of this award aim to provide funding that would otherwise be unavailable.
 As a result, we will place a premium on research coming from academia over industry.